xijunlee/Learning-to-Optimize-Arxiv/README.md

 Xijun Li is with Huawei Noah's Ark Lab and MIRA Lab of USTC

-Thanks to all authors for contributing their notes, here we have Weilin Luo from Beihang University
+Thanks to all authors for contributing their notes, here we have:

+Weilin Luo from Beihang University

 Zhenkun Wang from SUSTech

 ## 2020 - Learning to Opitimize (Solver & Logistics) - paper reading progress (opening)